 Breakfast: Enjoy breakfast at the beautiful Lajitas Resort and Spa.

 Morning: FIELD TRIP: Return to the Big Bend National Park.
 Begin with a stop at the Panther Junction visitor center for an introduction to the plants, animals and birds found in the area.
 Then, you'll head up to the Chisos basin area, where you will see changes in vegetation and wildlife as you rise in elevation.
 You'll have an opportunity to go on a short hike near the Chisos Mountain lodge, if you wish.

 Lunch: Lunch at the restaurant in the Chisos Mountain Lodge, built in part by the Civilian Conservation Corps in the 1930s.

 Afternoon: PRESENTATION: Get a personal introduction to the Big Bend National Park from a park ranger, who will provide an overview of the park and answer any questions you might have about this large and diverse natural area.
 FIELD TRIP: You'll have an opportunity to go on a short hike on a nature trail, followed by a stop at the Panther Junction Visitor Center.
 Your day in the park ends as you head north through the Persimmon Gap section of the park.
 Say goodbye to the vast park as you exit through the Persimmon Gap station and end your day of discovery.

 Dinner: Dinner in Alpine as you enjoy your final evening in the big sky country.

 Activity note: Primarily a travel day.
 Return to San Antonio via Interstate 10, with occasional rest stops along the way.

-Breakfast: Enjoy a hot breakfast at your hotel.
+Breakfast: A hot breakfast at your hotel is included.